JetBrains/svg-sprite-loader/README.md

 ## Extract configuration

-In extract mode loader should be configured with plugin, otherwise error is thrown.
+In the extract mode loader should be configured with plugin, otherwise an error is thrown.
 Example:

 ```js
 // webpack.config.js